 In the highly publicized divorce case affecting ownership of the Los Angeles Dodgers, a Judge in Los Angeles ruled that the Marital Agreement between the McCourts was invalid.
 The agreement purported to give Frank McCourt sole ownership of the Dodgers. … Continue reading

 There is no quick and easy way to getting a divorce, and depending on the circumstances of your specific case, it could be one of the worst experiences of your life.
-If you’re going to be getting divorced in California, … Continue reading
+If you’re going to file for Divorce in California, … Continue reading